codelv/enaml-web/README.md

 # Enaml Web Components #

 Build websites using server side web components generated with [enaml](https://github.com/nucleic/enaml) and your favorite webserver.
-A true MVC way to do websites.

 _Note: this is still in alpha currently it cannot bind data between the browser and server_